Large Language Model Based Multi-Objective Optimization for Integrated Sensing and Communications in UAV Networks: Numerical Results

 \section{Numerical Results}

 This section provides numerical results to verify the performance of our proposed LEDMA.
-We assume that all ground users are randomly and uniformly distributed in an area of 2 km $\times$ 2 km. {To focus on the horizontal location optimization of all UAVs similarly as \cite{UAVtuto}, we assume all UAVs fly at a fixed altitude $H=100$ m.} The magnitude of the RCS is assumed to be uniformly distributed between 0.8 and 1.
+We assume all ground users are randomly and uniformly distributed in an area of 2 km $\times$ 2 km.
+In this work, we assume all grounds are quasi-static.
+For scenarios with dynamic ground users, carefully designing user mobility and tracking models can significantly reduce the likelihood that UAVs arrive to find no users to serve.{To focus on the horizontal location optimization of all UAVs similarly as \cite{UAVtuto}, we assume all UAVs fly at a fixed altitude $H=100$ m.} The magnitude of the RCS is assumed to be uniformly distributed between 0.8 and 1.
 The received noise power is assumed to be $\sigma^2_w=-110$ dBm.
 The channel power at the reference distance $1$ m is set as $\rho_0=-60$ dB.
 The bandwidth of each UAV is set as $B=51.2$ MHz.
 The maximum and minimum UAV transmission powers are assumed as $p_{\text{max}}=20$ dBm and $p_{\text{min}}=0$ dBm, respectively.
 The number of UAVs is assumed as $K=2$.
 The number of ground users is assumed as $M=4$.
-Moreover, we consider the following MOEAs as baseline algorithms for comparison with our proposed algorithm, including reference vector guided evolutionary algorithm (RVEA) \cite{mopsurvey2}, MOEAD \cite{MOEAD}, adaptive geometry estimation based MOEA (AGE-MOEA) \cite{mopsurvey2}, non-dominated sorting genetic algorithm (NSGAII) \cite{mopsurvey2}, and multi-objective differential evolution algorithm (MODEA) \cite{MODEA}.
-These methods are excellent in MOP through efficient handling of objectives, maintaining solution diversity, and adaptability to complex problems, though they face challenges like parameter sensitivity, computational intensity, and difficulty with high-dimensional problems.
-Their effectiveness is problem-specific, and careful consideration of trade-offs is needed.
+Moreover, we consider the following MOEAs as baseline algorithms for comparison, including RVEA \cite{mopsurvey2}, MOEAD \cite{MOEAD}, AGE-MOEA \cite{mopsurvey2}, NSGAII \cite{mopsurvey2}, and MODEA \cite{MODEA}.
 For our proposed algorithm, we utilize the GPT-3.5 Turbo model as the LLM search operator considering its competitive performance and favorable cost-effectiveness.
-The experimental parameters are provided in Table \ref{tab2}.

-The population size and the maximum number of iterations of all MOEAs are set the same for a fair comparison.
+We also tested the GPT-3.0 and GPT-4.0 models.
+However, the GPT-3.0 model can hardly understand our problem and produce low-quality solutions.
+The GPT-4.0 model is designed for advanced natural language understanding and generation, which makes it better at handling complex conversations but less suited for mathematical optimization, resulting in the unstable quality of generated solution points in our experiments.
+The experimental parameters for the LEDMA include the population size $N$ of 50, the neighbor size $S$ of 15, the number of parents $d$ of 10, and the number of new points generated by LLM $n_o$ of 2.
+The algorithm runs for a maximum of iterations $N_{\text{iter}}$ of 260, with a probability of neighbor selection $\epsilon$ of 0.9. $N$ and $N_{\text{iter}}$ of all MOEAs are set the same.